DAMP

 ca: TAULER DE DIBUIX

 Drawing boards were originally different sized planks of wood, usually rectangular, made to hold paper to draw and decorate with pencil and paint.
-Nowadays there are many different types that are industrially made and have smooth surfaces and rounded corners, warp resistant designed for working outside, with a handle or a cut-out space for carrying and they come with metal clips to hold the paper in place.
+Nowadays there are many different types that are industrially made and have smooth surfaces and rounded corners, are warp resistant and so designed for working outside and come with a handle or a cut-out space for carrying and metal clips to hold the paper in place.

-They can be supported by an easel, flat on a table or with a drawing board table stand which supports it from behind and can be adjusted to the angle needed for working.
+It can be supported by an easel, lie flat on a table or have a drawing board table stand which supports it from behind and can be adjusted to the angle needed for working.

 ca: TAULER DE DIBUIX – Portàtil